-- Mathematics 11 ( Pre-calculus (C-), Foundations (C)) with a C. Required for several HORT courses.
-Please refer to the Calendar.
+- Mathematics 11 ( Pre-calculus (C-), Foundations (C)) with a C is required for several HORT courses.
+Please refer to the University Calendar.

 Applicants are invited to meet with a faculty member to help clarify program demands and career opportunities.
 Early application is recommended.
 Applications are accepted early as November 1st for the following September start.

 Tuition and Program Costs

 - Kwantlen offers many scholarships, awards, bursaries and information on other funding options.
-Visit the website for more information on a wide range of financial assistance and awards programs available to Kwantlen students.
+Visit our Scholarships and Awards website for more information on a wide range of financial assistance and awards programs available to Kwantlen students.

 - Students returning to school from the workforce may be eligible for Employment and Social Development Canada sponsorship.
 Contact your local Employment Centre for details on eligibility www.esdc.gc.ca

 Opportunities for Further Studies